AnicetNgrt/flore1/README.md

 while True:
 	refr.run()
 ```

-# <a name="tuto"></a>Tutorials
-Tutorials will be updated and brought back here following the structural updates in the code.
 #  <a name="doc"></a> Documentation
 Flore1 only features documentation with Google-style docstrings in the code.
 Markdown documentation is coming soon.
 # <a name="tools"></a>Tools